RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/metadata-search.md

 * **and** (default)

-	Multiple search terms separated by white spaces are combined using `AND`, so a query like `Homo sapiens` is treated as `Homo AND sapiens` and only entries having both terms will be found.
+	Multiple search terms separated by white spaces are combined using AND, so a query like `Homo sapiens` is treated as `Homo AND sapiens` and only entries having both terms will be found.

 * **or** (to indicate equivalence)